-Since IPs more than proved their worth during the pandemic, health care organizations need to take steps to bolster their ranks, argues a study in the American Journal of Infection Control (APIC).
-If that doesn’t happen then come the next pandemic, health care professionals might look for advice and find that no one is there to give it.
+Since IPs more than proved their worth during the pandemic, health care organizations need to take steps to bolster their ranks, argues a study in the American Journal of Infection Control (AJIC).2 If that doesn’t happen, then come the next pandemic, health care professionals might look for advice and find that no one is there to give it.3

-“The retention and development of employed IPs should be a priority to increase staff tenure (i.e., length of employment), engagement, and to decrease turnover,” the AJIC study states.
-“Some turnover cannot be controlled, such as the anticipated retirement of nearly 40% of current U.S. IPs.
-However, other causes of turnover, such as burnout, poor work environments, and a lack of professional opportunities can be influenced.
+“The retention and development of employed IPs should be a priority to increase staff tenure (eg, length of employment), engagement, and to decrease turnover,” the investigators of the AJIC study stated.
+“Some turnover cannot be controlled, such as the anticipated retirement of nearly 40% of current US IPs.
+However, other causes of turnover, such as burnout, poor work environments, and a lack of professional opportunities, can be influenced.
 Retention of current staff is critical as many open IP positions stay vacant for months, suggesting there may not be enough IPs to fill the current need.”

 Investigators used data gathered in a survey of 522 members of the Association for Professionals in Infection Control and Epidemiology (APIC) taken in 2019.

-Investigators found that 67% (294) of the respondents had worked in their current position for 4 years or more, while 52% (230) said that 1 or 2 members of their infection control department would retire in the next five years.
-Four hundred and forty-five of the respondents explained why IPs left their health care organizations.
-The reasons cited were:
+Investigators found that 67% (294) of respondents had worked in their current position for 4 years or more, and 52% (230) said that 1 or 2 members of their infection control department would retire in the next 5 years.

-That the data were collected before the COVID-19 pandemic might be salient; perhaps young health care professionals might consider IP as a career.
-But there needs to be a clear career path, the study states.
-For instance, APIC suggests 3 levels, novice (fewer than 2 years experience), proficient (3 to 5 years experience), and expert (over 5 years experience).
+The fact that the data were collected before the COVID-19 pandemic might be salient; perhaps young health care professionals might consider IP as a career.
+But there needs to be a clear career path, the study authors stated.
+For instance, APIC suggests 4 levels, based on length of experience: novice, becoming proficient, proficient, and expert.

-“Another program created by Smathers et al. includes redesigned job descriptions, clear promotional criteria, and creation of supporting roles to serve as entry level positions for future IPs,” the study states.
-“These two programs provide roadmaps for career development to enhance retention of IPs.
-In addition, organizations should consider strategies to create healthy work environments that support high quality relationships and team cohesiveness.”
+“Another program created by Smathers et al includes redesigned job descriptions, clear promotional criteria, and creation of supporting roles to serve as entry level positions for future IPs,” the investigators wrote.
+“These 2 programs provide road maps for career development to enhance retention of IPs.
+In addition, organizations should consider strategies to create healthy work environments that support high-quality relationships and team cohesiveness.”

-The Smathers mentioned above is Sarah Smathers, MPH, CIC, FAPIC, the system director for infection prevention and control at the Children’s Hospital of Philadelphia (CHOP).
+“Smathers” refers to Sarah Smathers, MPH, CIC, FAPIC, the system director for infection prevention and control at Children’s Hospital of Philadelphia in Pennsylvania.
 Smathers is also one of the coauthors of the AJIC study.
-In an interview last October with ICT®, Smathers outlined one of the methods she used to recruit new IPs.
+In an interview with ICT®in October 2020, she outlined one of her methods for recruiting IPs, by creating an IP training program at

-ICT® asked Smathers recently what effect COVID-19 might have had on the course.
+More recently, ICT® asked Smathers what effect COVID-19 might have had on the course.